Akkun716/Shell-Simulator/README.md

-# Project 1: System Inspector
+# Project 2: Shell Simulator

 This is a shell implemented using the C language.
 This shell named `fish` (Frequently Inconsistant SHell), provides functionality similar to the `bash` shell.
-Typical shell operations: prompt user input, executes built-in and command functions that are available in the current directory and PATH environment variable, scripting
+Typical shell operations: prompt user input, executes built-in and command functions that are available in the current directory and PATH environment variable, scripting.
 ## Building

 To compile and run: